-- 1. Proposal Contact Information - 2.
-Proposal Certifications - 3.
-Proposal Summary - 4.
-Proposal Budget - a.
-Including letters of commitment for Government resources and subcontractors/consultants (if applicable) - Foreign Vendor form (if applicable) Note: NASA and the Office of Management and Budget (OMB) has issued a policy that requires a review of any request to purchase materials or supplies from foreign vendors - 5.
-Technical Proposal-10 Parts in the order specified in section 3.4.4, not to exceed 46 pages, including all graphics, and starting with a table of contents. - 6.
-Briefing Chart (must not contain proprietary data) - 7.
-NASA Evaluation License Application, only if TAV is being proposed - 8.
-Capital Commitments Addendum Supporting Phase II and Phase III (optional) - 9.
+- 1. Proposal Contact Information

+- 2. Proposal Certifications

+- 3. Proposal Summary

+- Proposal Budget

+- a.
+Including letters of commitment for Government resources and subcontractors/consultants (if applicable)

+- Foreign Vendor form (if applicable) Note: NASA and the Office of Management and Budget (OMB) have issued a policy that requires a review of any request to purchase materials or supplies from foreign vendors

+- 5. Technical Proposal-10 Parts in the order specified in section 3.4.4, not to exceed 46 pages, including all graphics, and starting with a table of contents.

+- 6. Briefing Chart

+- 7. NASA Evaluation License Application, only if TAV is being proposed

+- 8. Capital Commitments Addendum Supporting Phase II and Phase III (optional) - 9.
 Technical and Business Assistance (TABA) Request (if applicable) - 10.
 Firm-Level Forms (completed once for all proposals submitted to a single solicitation) - a.
 Firm Certifications - b.
 Audit Information - c.
 Prior Awards Addendum - d.
-Commercialization Metrics Survey (CMS) - 11.
+Commercialization Metrics Survey (CMS) - e.
+Disclosures of Foreign Affiliations or Relationships to Foreign Countries - 11.
 Electronic Endorsement in the EHB by the Small Business Official and Principal Investigator (PI)